jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 unknown type (aka. dynamic type) prevents the use of logical relations that are only indexed by types.
-To reduce the clutter of reasoning about step indexing, we conduct the proof using a temporal logic, in the spirit of the LSLR logic of Dreyer, Ahmed, and Birkedal (2011), that we embed in Agda.
+To reduce the clutter of reasoning about step indexing, we conduct the proof using a temporal logic, in the spirit of the LSLR logic of Dreyer, Ahmed, and Birkedal (LMCS 2011), that we embed in Agda.

 This is a literate Agda file, so most of the details are here, but it